Snaver/kohana-2-admin/README.md

 * All /admin/* URLs will first try and load a Controller file named 'be_%SECTION_NAME%', if a Controller of that name cannot be found then it will fall back to normal routing.
 * All other URLs will first try and load a Controller file named 'fe_%SECTION_NAME%', if a Controller of that name cannot be found then it will fall back to normal routing.

 This was done for a few reasons.
-Normally you would either have an admin directory in the Controllers folder with the same name or a Controller file prefied with admin, the admin prefix would be fine albeit messy.The admin directory method would cause a class name clash if they were both named the same thing.
+Normally you would either have an admin directory in the Controllers folder with the same name or a Controller file prefixed with admin, the admin prefix would be fine and work - albeit a bit messy IMO.The admin directory method would cause a class name clash if they were both named the same thing, which is annoying.

 There is a single custom Admin route in place that basically removes the admin part from the requested URL when being parsed by the Router code.

 Admin section principles
 ========================
-All admin section Controllers/Models should extend the base Admin Controller/Model, this stops there being repeated code in every single Controller/Model.
-As a minimum for an admin section you must have the following files:
+All admin section Controllers/Models should extend the base Admin Controller/Model, this stops there being repeated code in every single Controller/Model as there are generic methods in the base Controller which handle things such as add, edit, list pages and template variables for example.
+As a minimum for an admin section 'module' you must have the following files:

 * **Controller** - Set some class properties and have a basic __construct() method.
 * **i18n** - Language file.
 * **Model** - Set some class constants and properties and also define the database fields.

-You can easily extend/amend functionality by overriding the default methods contained in the admin base Controller or Model, you can acheive this either by having the same named method or by overriding, running the parent method and then performing your own logic.
-I.e. parent::method($args);
+You can easily extend/amend functionality by overriding the default methods contained in the admin base Controller/Model, you can acheive this either by having the same named method or by overriding, running the parent method and then performing your own logic.
+I.e. parent::method($args);.
+This just follows normal OO practices.

 Example modules
 ---------------